 Is your analysis running slow?
 Have you gotten an error message that includes the word "quota" or when trying to run a large analysis (workflow or interactive)?
-Or a "precondition failed" error when creating a new workspace?
-It could be because you've exceeded the default quota for a particular kind of resource.
-Read on to understand GCP quotas that can affect your work, and how to ask for more when you need them.
+It could be because you've exceeded the resource quota for a particular kind of resource.
+Read on to understand how GCP resource quotas can affect your work, and how to ask for more when you need them.

 Overview: Why do quotas matter in Terra?